Amanda F. Grzyb

 London, Ontario, Canada N6A 5B7

 Amanda Grzyb completed her Ph.D. in English at Duke University, where she wrote her dissertation on literary and cultural representations of American homelessness under the supervision of Professor Houston A. Baker, Jr. She also has an MA in English from Duke, an MA in Theory and Criticism from Western, and a BA in Combined Honors English and Philosophy from Western.

 TEACHING AND RESEARCH INTERESTS:

 CURRENT RESEARCH PROJECTS (in progress):

 She is currently engaged in the following research projects: 1.
 A study of the changing landscape of Holocaust memorialization in post-Communist Poland.
-2. Co-editor of a Routledge volume (with Samuel Totten) entitled The Nuba Mountains of Sudan: From Genocide by Attrition to the Contemporary Crisis; 3.
+2. Co-editor of a Routledge volume (with Samuel Totten) entitled Conflict in the Nuba Mountains: From Genocide by Attrition to the Contemporary Crisis in Sudan, forthcoming in November 2014; 3.
 She continues to conduct field research at genocide memorial sites in Rwanda, a project she's been working on since 2010.
 4. She is a co-investigator on a $1.3 million five-year CIHR-funded project led by Helene Berman (Nursing, Western): "Voices Against Violence: Youth Stories Create Change."
 Using a participatory action research (PAR) approach, her media working group is exploring both mainstream news media coverage of marginalized/vulnerable youth and youth media consumption.

 Totten, Samuel and Amanda Grzyb, eds.
-The Nuba Mountains of Sudan: From Genocide by Attrition to the Contemporary Crisis.
-Currently under contract at Routledge with expected publication in 2014.
+Conflict in the Nuba Mountains: From Genocide by Attrition to the Contemporary Crisis in Sudan.
+Routledge, forthcoming 2014.

 Grzyb, Amanda, ed.
 The World and Darfur: International Response to Crimes Against Humanity in Western Sudan.
 Montreal: McGill-Queen's University Press, April 2009.
 Second edition published March 2010. http://mqup.mcgill.ca/book.php?bookid=2336.
 Foreword by Lt.-Gen. (Ret.)
 Romeo Dallaire.
 Contributors include: Gerry Caplan, Brent Beardsley, Amanda Grzyb, Frank Chalk and Danielle Kelton, Eric Markusen, Eric Reeves, Samuel Totten, Carla Rose Shapiro, Daniel Listoe, and Peter Langille.